TIO CAFL

 CAFL Umpire Queries - umpireaflnt@afl.com.au

-The CAFL By-Laws are drafted and designed to provide direction for the administration of all grades of CAFL club competition and should be read in conjunction with the most recent version of the AFL Northern Territory Rules and Regulations, Laws of Australian Football.
+The CAFL By-Laws are drafted and designed to provide direction for the administration of all grades of CAFL club competition and should be read in conjunction with the most recent version of the AFL Northern Territory Rules and Regulations, which can be found on the Club Hub.

 For all Community Football Policies including disciplinary matters please refer to the National Community Football Policy Handbook.